Backdoor Attacks on Prompt-Driven Video Segmentation Foundation Models: Evaluation

 \subsection{Mitigation}

 Although many existing studies explore backdoor defense and detection techniques in computer vision and natural language processing~\cite{DBLP:conf/sp/WangYSLVZZ19,DBLP:conf/acsac/GaoXW0RN19,DBLP:conf/raid/0017DG18,DBLP:journals/corr/abs-1710-00942,DBLP:conf/iclr/Huang0WQ022,DBLP:conf/sp/0001CLL0CH025,DBLP:journals/corr/abs-2411-19530}, their applicability to backdoor attacks on VSFMs remains uncertain.
-While a comprehensive adaptation of existing defenses is beyond the scope of this work, we implement and evaluate four widely used defense techniques on the \Method with BadNet using SAM2: fine-tuning, pruning~\cite{DBLP:journals/corr/abs-1710-00942}, STRIP~\cite{DBLP:conf/acsac/GaoXW0RN19}, and Spectral Signatures~\cite{DBLP:conf/nips/Tran0M18}.
+While a comprehensive adaptation of existing defenses is beyond the scope of this work, we implement and evaluate five widely used defense techniques on the \Method with BadNet using SAM2: fine-tuning, pruning~\cite{DBLP:journals/corr/abs-1710-00942}, STRIP~\cite{DBLP:conf/acsac/GaoXW0RN19}, PGBD~\cite{Amula_2025_ICCV}, and Spectral Signatures~\cite{DBLP:conf/nips/Tran0M18}.
 For the fine-tuning defense, we fine-tune the backdoored model for 10 epochs using clean training data comprising 1\%, 5\%, and 10\% of the original dataset.
 For the pruning defense, we follow the original work~\cite{DBLP:journals/corr/abs-1710-00942} and prune 5, 15, and 30 channels from the last convolutional layer, respectively.
 For Spectral Signatures, we adopt a standard implementation to detect and mitigate poisoned signals.
+For PGBD, we adapt its prototype-guided activation-space defense to the VSFM setting.
 For STRIP, we perturb inputs and flag samples whose outputs remain anomalously invariant, indicating potential backdoor samples.
 As shown in \Cref{tab:defense_ablation}, none of the defenses substantially weakens the backdoor performance of \Method.
 For example, after fine-tuning with ten percent clean data, the ASR even increases to 97.8\% for point, 98.4\% for box, and 44.1\% for mask compared with the no-defense method.
-Meanwhile, Spectral Signatures achieves 88.8\% for box, and pruning thirty channels reaches 42.4\% for mask, which corresponds to drops of 3.4\% and 5.9\%, respectively.
+Meanwhile, Spectral Signatures reduces box ASR to 88.8\%, and pruning thirty channels reduces mask ASR to 42.4\%, corresponding to drops of 3.4 and 5.9 percentage points, respectively.
 The ASR reductions are small, and defenses also affect clean utility; for instance, with ten percent fine-tuning, the box mIoU decreases from 0.852 to 0.804 and J\&F from 0.586 to 0.485, while the mask mIoU decreases from 0.895 to 0.885 and J\&F from 0.643 to 0.605.
 These results imply that clean-data fine-tuning and channel pruning mostly hurt normal foreground segmentation while leaving the trigger behavior almost unchanged.
-In addition, Spectral Signatures and STRIP cannot reliably detect \Method because the empty-mask target produces nearly unchanged predictions.
+In addition, Spectral Signatures and STRIP cannot reliably detect \Method, suggesting that classification-oriented detection signals do not directly transfer to prompt-conditioned dense mask prediction in VSFMs.